LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 ---

 **Local Configuration Steps**
-To run this project locally, follow the steps below in the following order:
+To run this project locally, follow the steps below:
-1.
-2.
-3.
-4.
-5.
-6.
-7.
+1. Clone this repo by running "git clone https://github.com/LEWISBIRCH2/Launchpad.git"
+2. Run "cd Launchpad" - to move to the correct folder
+3. Run "npm i" - to install the required dependencies
+4. Create a DOTENV file (config.env) in the 'server' folder
+5. Establish a MongoDB Database named "Museums", and a collection named "Users"
+6. Populate 'config.env' with the provided ATLAS_URI and SECRETKEY from your selected cluster [May look similar to: ATLAS_URI=mongodb+srv://your_user:your_password@cluster.mongodb.net/your-db]
+7. Open a terminal and run "cd server" && "node server.js" - to run the server
+8. Open a new terminal and run "cd src" && "npm start" - to run the frontend
+9. Your browser should now be running the application

 ---